m-dams/m-dams.github.io/index.md

 ---

 ### The Search for New Earths
-A significant barrier to ML's adoption in many fields is the lack of interpretability of black box models.
-In this project, I use several techniques to gain insights into various models.
+The data describe the change in flux (light intensity) of several thousand stars.
+If said star is watched over several months or years, there may be a regular 'dimming' of the flux.
+This is evidence that there may be an orbiting body around the star.
+In this project, I use Decision Tree Classifier to find the stars that can be classified as "exoplanet star"

 <img src="images/confusion.png?raw=true"/>